FRITZ!Box 7330 Service - Knowledge Base

 2 Re-registering all telephones

-Use the menu to re-register the telephones and not the Wizard for telephony devices so that all settings remain intact:
+Use the telephone's menu and not the wizard in the FRITZ!Box user interface so that all of the settings remain intact:

 - Re-register all of the cordless telephones.
 It is not necessary to deregister them first.